pmeeny/CI-MS1-RestaurantWebsite/README.md

 ### Feature 3: Table Booking Modal
 #### Description:
-This is a modal that is a form for the user to enter in the relevant information to book a table in the restaurant and is available in the navigation bar on the Index(Homepage), Menu, Awards, About Us pages
+This is a modal that is a form for the user to enter in the relevant information to book a table in the restaurant and is available in the navigation bar on the Index(Homepage), Menu, Awards, About Us pages.
+This modal is a bootstrap component.
 #### User Stories:
 - User Story 3.1: As a user I want to enter my name when booking a table
 - User Story 3.2: As a user I want to enter my phone number when booking a table